andreasgranhoylieng/masterthesis/syringe_tracking/README.md

 # Syringe Detection and Tracking

-This directory contains the system for detecting and tracking syringes in video streams using the YOLO object detection model and the ByteTrack tracking algorithm.
+This directory contains the system for detecting and tracking syringes in video streams using the Ultralytics YOLOv11 object detection model and the ByteTrack tracking algorithm.

 ## Purpose